 After marching 24 km from the first sighting of the Indian encampment at daybreak, Major Marcus Reno, second in command, received orders from Custer to start the attack from the south at around 3pm.
-He led a charge of 150 mounted soldiers into the Indian settlement.
+He led a charge of 150 mounted soldiers into the Indian settlement, (pictured below).

 After fording the Little Bighorn River 0.8 km to the image found above, Reno’s battalion gallops down the valley below.
 Convinced he is vastly outnumbered, Reno dismounts, and forms a skirmish line across the valley floor, firing into the lodges.
 Warriors in great numbers rush forward to defend the village.
 Outflanked, Reno retreats into the timber.
+Reno’s retreat becomes a rout as pursuing warriors ride in among the troopers, killing about 40 soldiers total as they attempt to reach the safety of the bluffs beyond the Little Bighorn River.
+Warrior casualties were few.
 Sitting Bull directs surprised noncombatants to flee to the north and west.

 Captain Frederick Benteen was assigned a similar number of troops and ordered to loop around to the west to prevent an native escape.
 Custer and his forces numbering 210 men, galloped north along the high ground.
 The mule train carrying the soldiers’ supplies and ammunition lagged kilometers behind, a result of Custer’s haste to attack.

-Major Reno’s charge was quickly met with resistance.
 Under mounting pressure, Reno abandons the timber.
 After about 20 minutes of long-distance rifle warfare, hundreds of Lakota and Cheyenne warriors streamed out of the camp.
 They quickly overwhelmed the soldiers’ exposed flanks.
 Reno ordered a desperate retreat with his forces either taking cover in trees along the river, or fording the waterway and scampering up an exposed hill.
-His retreat disintegrates into a rout as pursuing warriors ride in amongst the troopers killing more than 30 soldiers.
-Indian casualties were few.
+Pictured above, his retreat disintegrates into a rout as pursuing warriors ride in amongst the troopers killing more than 30 additional soldiers.
+Again, indian casualties were few.

 Lakotas and Cheyennes drive the cavalry across the river and up the steep bluffs to the left of the picture above.
-Eventually, Reno’s forces formed a circular, defensive perimeter at the top.
+Eventually, Reno’s forces formed a circular, defensive perimeter at the top, (pictured below).
 If they had not been joined shortly thereafter by Benteen’s companies, the remains of Reno’s forces would likely have been killed immediately.
-However, they lasted lasted for two days at this location.
+However, they lasted for two days at this location.

 Something drew the Indians’ attention away from the hilltop battle.
 Custer was attempting an attack of the Indian camp from the northeast.
 A successful strategy that Custer had previously used was taking Indian women and children hostage and forcing the fighting men into surrender.
 After being beaten back at a river crossing into the village, a surprised Custer deployed some of his forces along the ridge.
+Indian warrior accounts indicate that soldiers from Company C charged into the coulee on you left to break up the massed warriors.
+Coming under heavy fire, they were forced back to the ridge, where most were killed.
 The grassy hillside was dotted with white granite memorials where soldiers from Captain Miles Keough and Sargent James Calhoun’s companies bravely fought and died.
 There were no signs of panic as the soldiers seemed to follow orders and maintain their positions.
 They were simply overwhelmed by greater forces.